The Empire Writes Back: Chapter 4: Theory at the crossroads: indigenous theory and post-colonial reading

-Chapter 4 discusses indigenous theory and post-colonial reading which the authors cover under the heading of 'Theory at the Crossroads'.
-They acknowledge that all post-colonial countries still have "native" cultures that are widespread and range across the different and varied cultures.
+Chapter 4 discusses indigenous theory and postcolonial reading, which the authors cover under the heading of "Theory at the Crossroads".
+They acknowledge that all postcolonial countries still have "native" cultures that are widespread and range across the different and varied cultures.
 The authors are of the opinion that "received" English has always been a real problem for writers and that the preferred language is synonymous with indigenous attitudes when it comes to the actual role of literature in any society.

-They state that a number of writers feel that the indigenous languages have been changed and hybridised due to the presence of the attempt to debunk ideas that have become entrenched as a result of colonialism.
-This can be attributed to the age of not only a rapid language change but also is due to the enormous influence media has today on ordinary speech and cultural habits.
+They state that a number of writers feel that the indigenous languages have been changed and hybridized due to the presence of the attempt to debunk ideas that have become entrenched as a result of colonialism.
+This can be attributed to the age of not only a rapid language change but also the enormous influence media has today on ordinary speech and cultural habits.
 This has made it difficult for some writers when they are attempting to revisit appropriation.

 An example is given referencing R. Parthasarthy (1977:44), a poet who decided to return to writing in his native Tamil after years of writing in English.
-Contemporary criticism of Indian writing in English in this Chapter states that writing in English only accounts for a small part of contemporary Indian writing.
+Contemporary criticism of Indian writing in English in this chapter states that writing in English only accounts for a small part of contemporary Indian writing.
 It is stated that the work produced by contemporary writers using their indigenous languages was far superior in quality and quantity to the work produced in English.

-Negritude and "Black Literature" was further covered in this chapter as an extension from Chapter 1's 'Black Writing Model'.
+Negritude and "Black Literature" was further covered in this chapter as an extension from Chapter 1's "Black Writing Model".
 The white cultures of the settler colonies of the United States, Canada, Australia, and New Zealand have accumulated a huge number of literary studies and individual literary traditions.
-This has meant that coloniser literature has often dominated the English Literary Canon and diminishing colonised voices as inferior or intellectually incompatible.
+This has meant that colonizer literature has often dominated the English literary canon and diminishing colonized voices as inferior or intellectually incompatible.

-A number of questions that have been raised in relation to these settler colonies, who are at the crossroads, focus on the tensions that are present in all post-colonial literatures.
+A number of questions that have been raised in relation to these settler colonies, who are at the crossroads, focus on the tensions that are present in all postcolonial literatures.
 Namely, the connection that exists between social and literary practices in both the old world and the new world, the relationship that exists between the indigenous peoples in "settled" areas and the invading settlers and finally the relationship that exists between the "new" language and the new settlement.